Related essay by Harry Boyte at DemocracyU.

 It was just months after other leaders and I started DynamicShift, then called Nonpartisan Productive Dialogue.
-I responded with this:
+I responded to his essay with this:

 In King’s time the finger could logically point to whites, the prevailing class of power.
 But today our fingers can only logically point to us — the people in middle- and upper class communities.
 Regardless of our race, gender, faith or political idealogy we are the class of power.

 As we’ve kept up with the Joneses we’ve followed the Joneses into foreclosure.
 Even more troubling, we’ve cultivated a pandemic poverty of thought that justifies the brutal defense of self-interests and defensively fingers those who don’t explicitly share them for destroying our world.
 This is being propagated by such things as the increasingly (and astonishingly) aggressive emails and blog posts written and distributed by otherwise good people, be they Christian or not.

 While we attack what we view as the evil or idiocy of our ideological foes, we fail to see that power lies not in perpetuating polarized positions, but in pursuing understanding of our shared desires.